mitchib1440/SpeakThat/README.md

 ---

-## 📢 Feedback & Support
+## Feedback & Support
 - Found a bug?
 Have a feature request?
 [Open an issue](https://github.com/mitchib1440/SpeakThat/issues)
 - For support, use the in-app "Support & Feedback" option or email the developer

 ---

-## 📃 License
+## License
 This project is licensed under the GPL-3.0 License.
+You are permitted to use, share, modify, and redistribute provided any derivatives are under the same license as the original work.
 See [LICENSE](https://github.com/mitchib1440/SpeakThat/blob/main/LICENSE) for details.

 ---

-## 🙏 Acknowledgements
+## Acknowledgements
 - Thanks to the Android and Material Design teams
 - Special thanks to everyone who provided feedback and testing